 For 2016, Crohn’s and Colitis Canada is excited to once again be offering two exciting camp locations.” -Camp Got2Go

 Camp Got2Go has two locations in Canada, and offers assistance for children traveling long distance to attend.
-Applications for 2016 summer camps must be submitted by 5 pm EST on May 1st, 2016.
+Applications for 2017 camp are now closed, but it’s never too early to start planning for next year!

 Camp Guts & Glory – Brigadoon & Janssen Inc. Canada